kqlqkqlqF/Exploring-the-relationship-between-fruit-flavor-preferences-and-seasonality/README.md

 ## Statement on LLM usage

-Aspects of the code and introduction were written with the help of Chatgpt4.0, the entire chat history is available at other/llm_usage/usage.txt.
+Aspects of the code and data section in paper were written with the help of Chatgpt4.0, the entire chat history is available at other/llm_usage/usage.txt.